 26. Carpet Deodorizer

 Sprinkle baking soda on your carpet and let sit overnight.
-Sweep up what you can and then use a vaccum to suck up the rest.
+Sweep up what you can and then use a vacuum to suck up the rest.
+You can also add baking soda to upholstery for the same desired effects.

 27. Freshen Coat Closets